click to print this page

 Kranji Cemetery & War Memorial for the British, ANZAC and Allied personnel killed during the Japanese Invasion and Occupation of Singapore, 1942 - 1945.

-1980 description of the Royal Pioneer Corps
+1980 Description of the Royal Pioneer Corps

 Interesting description of the Royal Pioneer Corps dating back to 1980.